Casper College classifies students according to their educational objectives, college credits earned, and credit hour load.

 - For summer semester classes: by October 1 of the following fall semester

 Instructors may submit a faculty-initiated withdrawal (FIW) request to the Records Office for students who fail to attend scheduled course sessions for two consecutive weeks.
-Instructors may submit a FIW between the fourth week of the semester (the second week for the summer semester) and the withdraw deadline date.
+Instructors may submit a FIW between the fourth week of the semester (the second week of the summer semester) and the withdrawal deadline date.

 The Records Office notifies students with a FIW.
 Students may remain in the course by responding to the Records Office in person or writing within 10 calendar days and immediately contacting the instructor.
 Students who do not respond within 10 days will be withdrawn from the course, and a withdrawal (W) will be recorded on the student’s transcript.